syedjafer/makereading-post-backups/cl08yuogb01n645nvbpme5bvi.md

 ### Prerequisite

 **Variance:** Variance tells us about the **spread of the data**.
 It tells us how far the points are from the mean.
-Its the square of the difference between each data point with the mean of the data points.
+Its the average square of the difference between each data point with the mean of the data points.

 ![linear_regression_naive_1.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1646185728800/N-2Gz8gZg.png)